frog2000/Space_Invaders/README.md

 written by Eric Matthes in the book "Python Crash Course"<br />
 No Starch Press, San Francisco, 2016<br />

-Press 'space', to shoot he main laser and 'z' and 'x' keys to shoot the side lasers.<br />
+Press 'space', to shoot the main laser cannon and 'z' and 'x' keys to shoot the side lasers.<br />
 Press left 'CTRL' to shoot a pulse.<br />
 Move the ship using ↑↓→ and ← arrows.<br />